Trump administration again seeks to slash refugee numbers

 Still, Secretary of State Mike Pompeo said Thursday that the administration is committed to the country's history of leading the world in providing a safe place for refugees.

+"Certainly so long as President Donald Trump is in office, I can promise you this administration is deeply committed to that."

-But advocates say the government’s actions do not show that.
+But advocates say the government's actions demonstrate the opposite.
 Since taking office, Trump has slashed the number of refugees allowed into the country by more than 80%.

 The proposed refugee cap for 2021 will be reviewed by Congress, where there are strong objections to the cuts, but lawmakers will be largely powerless to force changes.